jdenoce/PA01/README.md

 mouse click - reverses direction the cube is moving in a circle

 # Dependencies, Building, and Running
+I made mine using cmake.
+From the build directory you can start the program with the execuitible ./Tutorial

 ## Dependency Instructions